GabrielMerigo/Portfolio/README.md

-# Portfolio developed with HTML, CSS3, JavaScript and SASS. 🙋
+# :smiley: Portfolio developed with HTML, CSS3, JavaScript and SASS.